-The Nokia 9 PureView is on sale at up to $350 off at Best Buy3
+The Nokia 9 PureView is on sale at a massive discount at Best Buy

 But as excited as we were about the return of the iconic PureView brand, which used to be synonymous with unrivaled camera technology, we obviously couldn't turn a blind eye to all the glaring flaws of the Snapdragon 845-powered Nokia 9, starting with that somewhat outdated chipset (by 2019 flagship standards) and a woefully misguided penta-lens setup.

 Nokia 9 PureView, we held it to the normal standards of its $700 price tag, but the 6-incher got a decent discount before it even started shipping in the US.
 Several authorized retailers took the deals to the next level in the ensuing months, and now the divisive handset is on sale at its lowest ever price.
 Instead of coughing up seven, six, or five Benjamins, those willing to activate the Android One phone on AT&T right off the bat are looking at spending a measly $349.99 at Best Buy today.Of course, when we reviewed the